 However, that is not to say that the accountancy profession is entirely unregulated.
 It is not.
 A large number of accountants are governed by such bodies as the Institute of Chartered Accounts of England and Wales (ICAEW), the Association of Chartered and Certified Accountants (ACCA) or the Chartered Institute of Management Accountants (CIMA), each of which aims to ensure that its members maintain the highest standards of professional service and conduct.

-Common mistakes by negligent accountants
+Common mistakes by incompetent accountants

 - Failing to prepare accurate statutory accounts, resulting in a material mis-statement

-- Failing to comply with a filing deadline
+- Failing to comply with filing deadlines

 - Failing to advise correctly on the need to register for, or the treatment of, VAT